Types of Monitoring and Recording Solutions

 Integration of Cisco MediaSense with Cisco Unified Border Element Media Forking

-Cisco Unified Border Element media forking provides the ability to capture the end-to-end conversation from a caller's perspective, no matter how the call traverses through the enterprise.
-Figure 25-6 illustrates a basic Cisco MediaSense deployment using Cisco Unified Border Element media forking for call recording.
+With this integration, Cisco MediaSense can be utilized to perform compliance recording.
+When a call going through Cisco Unified Border Element (CUBE) is connected, CUBE can be configured to fork the media to Cisco MediaSense and thus provides the ability to capture the end-to-end conversation from a caller's perspective, no matter how the call traverses through the enterprise.
+Figure 25-7 illustrates a basic Cisco MediaSense deployment using Cisco Unified Border Element media forking for call recording.
 In this configuration, Cisco MediaSense is directly integrated with Cisco Unified Border Element for media forking, and the media forking control messages are sent between the two components without involving Unified CM.
 The Cisco Unified Border Element device does media forking by means of a recorder profile configuration attached to one or more dial peers.
 Cisco recommends attaching the recording profile to the outbound dial peer.

 Any requirements around call recording need to be considered when doing capacity planning for Cisco Unified Border Element devices because they require additional DSP resources and memory resources.
 For the memory requirements, Cisco recommends provisioning the Cisco Unified Border Element devices with the maximum amount of memory when enabling call recording.
 Also, media forking increases bandwidth usage on the link between the Cisco Unified Border Element and the Cisco MediaSense server.
 The percentage of calls getting recorded needs to be factored in when calculating bandwidth requirement.